JeffersonLab/jaws/README.md

 ## Scripts

 [Scripts Reference](https://github.com/JeffersonLab/kafka-alarm-system/wiki/Scripts-Reference)

+ To see all options use the --help option.

 ### Docker
 A docker image containing scripts can be built from the Dockerfile included in the project.
 To build within a network using man-in-the-middle network scanning (self-signed certificate injection) you can provide an optional build argument pointing to the custom CA certificate file (pip will fail to download dependencies if certificates can't be verified).
 For example: